-It’s also why communication plays an important role in the oral board exam.
-With enough training, experience, and practice, your commands-based communication will improve with time.
+It’s also why communication plays an important role in both the police written test and the oral board exam.
+With enough training, experience and practice – your commands-based communication will become more polished over time.

-Empty hand techniques are those that involve officers to physically involve themselves in an altercation without the use of equipment and/or weaponry.
+Empty hand techniques are techniques that involve officers physically involving themselves in an altercation without the use of equipment and/or weaponry.

 There are two types of empty hand techniques:

 A combination of soft and hard techniques may also be warranted depending on how the situation evolves.

 The use of non-deadly weaponry often assumes that Level 3 force has been tried and applied.

 There are several non-deadly weapons at the officer’s disposal:

 All three non-deadly weapons are important tools for the police officer, not just to defend themselves but also to defend the wider public, too.